DerekGloudemans/LBT-Count/README.md

 # LBT-count

-Vehicle Turning-Movement Counting using Localization-based Tracking is a fast algorithm for performing counts at intersections and along roadways.
+*Vehicle Turning-Movement Counting using Localization-based Tracking* (LBT-count) is a fast algorithm for performing counts at intersections and along roadways.
 The core innovation of this algorithm is to crop existing objects from a frame and only pass these regions through a CNN for localization.
 A few source regions are also processed by the CNN at each frame to initialize new objects.

 This repository contains the following:
 - _fov_config/ - .config files containing parameter settings for each unique camera field of view